Days: 13 - 17

 Wednesday, September 4, 2024

 We've visited Dresden on our 2010 tour.
-So we didn't think there was going to be any surprises for us.
-Boy were we wrong.
-Dresden else has change significantly.
-In 2010 the Frauenkirche Dresden pretty well sat off on its own.
-Having just been renovated a few years before our visit not much was built up around it.
-Now the church its amongst a large number of building which house all sorts of businesses.
-Stores, open air cafes, apartments, an interior shopping mall and many more.
+So we didn't think there would be any surprises for us.
+Boy, were we wrong.
+Dresden else has changed significantly.
+In 2010, the Frauenkirche Dresden pretty well sat off on its own.
+Having been renovated just a few years before our visit, not much was built around it.
+Now, the church is amongst many buildings that house all sorts of businesses.
+Stores, open-air cafes, apartments, an interior shopping mall, and many more.
 Wow!
 What a change.
-But as Bryan pointed out not everyone is happy about the change.
-Some even think its so much make believe it's almost like an amusement park.
-To each there own.
-We thought it is great.
+However, as Bryan pointed out, not everyone is happy about the change.
+Some even think it's so much make-believe it's almost like an amusement park.
+To each their own.
+We thought it was great.
+We even took advantage of one of the open-air cafes for lunch.
+Good food in a great setting.

 Background from Wikipedia